 Taxes – This cost will vary property to property depending on how the county determined the cost for the specific parcel.

-Home Owners Insurance – This is required for every property as it protects you and the lender if something were to happen to your property.
+Home Owners Insurance – Every property requires this.
+It protects you and the lender if something were to happen to your property.

 Mortgage Insurance – Mortgage Insurance is a lender’s insurance policy in case of default.
 Typically, every loan will require mortgage insurance in some form unless you have 20% equity.
 Each loan program has a different name and cost for this.
 There are many options depending on your loan program, so it is best to go over mortgage insurance with your lender specifically.

-Home Owner Association Dues – HOA fees are calculated regarding your monthly obligation.
-This is the only item on this list that is not directly a part of your mortgage payment.
+Home Owner Association Dues – This is the only item on this list that is not directly a part of your mortgage payment.
 If your property has an HOA, you will pay directly to the HOA and it will be a separate payment from your monthly bill.